apache/couchdb/share/doc/src/query-servers.rst

    :param Headers: Proplist of :ref:`response object<response_object>`.

    Initialize :ref:`listfun` response.
-At this point response code and headers may be defined.
-For example, next function redirect to CouchDB web site:
+At this point, response code and headers may be defined.
+For example, this function redirects to the CouchDB web site:

    .. code-block:: erlang